BezymiannyiOlexii/Selenium/README.md

 All 8 test is passed well on my PC

-The packages thay you need indicated in packages.config file
+The packages that you need indicated in packages.config file